Super Hexagon: Gameplay

 Super Hexagon is a game in which the player controls a triangle on a hexagonal grid in the center while walls come from the edges of the screen.
 The player must pivot their triangle left or right into an opening in order to survive.
 The ultimate goal of the game is to survive as long as possible, beating the player's previous record, and the entire level must be restarted if the player makes a mistake.
 The pace of the game progressively gets more difficult the longer the player has survived and to distract players, the game features a chiptune soundtrack, walls that occasionally change direction, and the playfield will constantly spin in different directions and may also occasionally change color.
-The game contains six different difficulty levels, beginning at hard, harder, and hardest.
+The game contains three main difficulty levels, respectively "Hexagon", "Hexagoner", and "Hexagonest", beginning at hard, harder, and hardest.
 Additional, "Hyper" versions of the previous stages can be unlocked by surviving for over sixty seconds on a level, with their difficulties increasing to "hardester", "hardestest", and "hardestestest" in that order.